T-Digest Functions¶

 Returns the mean of values between

-.
-Both quantile values must be between zero and one (inclusive), andlow_quantile
+low_quantileandhigh_quantile(inclusive) from the T-digestdigest.
+Both quantile values must be between zero and one (inclusive), andlow_quantilemust be less than or equal tohigh_quantile.

 Returns the approximate percentile value from the T-digest